This post was originally written for my Instagram account

-Today I’ve been experiencing and trying to respond to, without judgement, a lot more mental & physical hunger than I have had in recent days.
+Today I’ve been experiencing and trying to respond to, without judgement, a lot more mental and physical hunger than I have had in recent days.

-We all know what physical hunger is but not many people, particularly those outside the world of eating disorders & recovery, understand the concept & importance of mental hunger in coming out of malnutrition.
+We all know what physical hunger is but not many people, particularly those outside the world of eating disorders and recovery, understand the concept and importance of mental hunger in coming out of malnutrition.

 Mental hunger is a feeling of being physically full but still feeling hungry…

-This can manifest as not being able to stop thinking about food or wanting to eat despite painful physical fullness & bloating!
+This can manifest as not being able to stop thinking about food or wanting to eat despite painful physical fullness and bloating!

 This concept is confusing for most of us.